Cretaceous: Boundaries

 The impact of a meteorite or comet is today widely accepted as the main reason for the Cretaceous–Paleogene extinction event.

 The lower boundary of the Cretaceous is currently undefined, and the Jurassic–Cretaceous boundary is currently the only system boundary to lack a defined Global Boundary Stratotype Section and Point (GSSP).
 Placing a GSSP for this boundary has been difficult because of the strong regionality of most biostratigraphic markers, and the lack of any chemostratigraphic events, such as isotope excursions (large sudden changes in ratios of isotopes) that could be used to define or correlate a boundary.
 Calpionellids, an enigmatic group of planktonic protists with urn-shaped calcitic tests briefly abundant during the latest Jurassic to earliest Cretaceous, have been suggested as the most promising candidates for fixing the Jurassic–Cretaceous boundary.
 In particular, the first appearance Calpionella alpina, coinciding with the base of the eponymous Alpina subzone, has been proposed as the definition of the base of the Cretaceous.
 The working definition for the boundary has often been placed as the first appearance of the ammonite Strambergella jacobi, formerly placed in the genus Berriasella, but its use as a stratigraphic indicator has been questioned, as its first appearance does not correlate with that of C. alpina.
 The boundary is officially considered by the International Commission on Stratigraphy to be approximately 145 Ma, but other estimates have been proposed based on U-Pb geochronology, ranging as young as 140 Ma.

 The upper boundary of the Cretaceous is sharply defined, being placed at an iridium-rich layer found worldwide that is believed to be associated with the Chicxulub impact crater, with its boundaries circumscribing parts of the Yucatán Peninsula and extending into the Gulf of Mexico.
 This layer has been dated at 66.043 Ma.

-At the end of the Cretaceous, the impact of a large body with the Earth may have been the punctuation mark at the end of a progressive decline in biodiversity during the Maastrichtian age.
-The result was the extinction of three-quarters of Earth's plant and animal species.
-The impact created the sharp break known as the K–Pg boundary (formerly known as the K–T boundary).
+At the end of the Cretaceous, the impact of a large body with the Earth may have arrived at the end of a progressive decline in biodiversity during the Maastrichtian age.
+The results of the impact were the extinction of three-quarters of Earth's plant and animal species, and the creation of a sharp break known as the K–Pg boundary (formerly known as the K–T boundary).
 Earth's biodiversity required substantial time to recover from this event, despite the probable existence of an abundance of vacant ecological niches.